LFDM/stub_factory/README.md

 ```

 For ease of use, helper methods can be defined when they are included in your RSpec configuarion.
 Place define_helper statements in your spec/support/helpers folder.
+Only files named stub_***.rb are loaded.
 ```ruby
 RSpec.configure do |config|
   config.include StubFactory::Helpers